SignalQuay

 Engagement focus

-A focused review for a founder who needs to know whether the pipeline problem is ICP, positioning, account selection, or execution rhythm.
+A focused teardown for teams that need to identify whether pipeline is breaking because of ICP, positioning, account selection, messaging, or execution discipline.

 • Current offer and homepage message review